TempleS19CIS3296-01/individual-subject-proposal-griffithg/GregGriffith_RAWVideoRecorder.md

 * Bayer Pattern PreProcessing: http://www.ece.ubc.ca/~colind/papers/doutre_TCSVT2008.pdf

 ## Required Resources
 - Team members should be comfortable with C and C++, and the use of external libraries.
 Some CUDA and parallel computing background would be helpful.
-Expericence with matrix mathmatics and signal processing is also a plus.
+Experience with matrix mathematics and signal processing is also a plus.
-While the complex portions of the project are part of existing libraries, the more knowlesdgable the team is the more oppertunity for optimization.
+While the complex portions of the project are part of existing libraries, the more knowledgeable the team is the more opportunity for optimization.

 - Team members should have access to a Linux system with working tool chain.
 They will need to setup for cross platform development using NVIDIA's free SDK.
 Will require an NVIDIA Jetson system.
-Team has once available, if there are other unused modules around, remote access would be fantasitic.
+Team has once available, if there are other unused modules around, remote access would be fantastic.